 You’re looking to break into data analysis and yet, most jobs you see require some analysis experience.
 What came first, the work experience or the job requiring work experience?

-The 3 entry level data analyst resume examples below have worked to help fellow analysts break into the world of data in 2023 so they’re a great place for you to get started on your job search.
+The five entry-level data analyst resume examples below have worked to help fellow analysts break into the world of data in 2023 so they’re a great place for you to get started on your job search.

 What Matters Most: Your Skills & Work Experience

 When you’re looking for your first role in data analysis, any experience counts.
 Whether it’s an internship or a solo project, put it on your resume!
 Focus on what you did and the tools you used to do it.

 Since you don’t yet have much real-world data analysis experience, your skills section will play a big role in determining whether you get an interview.
 Recruiters want to see your technical skills here.
 Vague words like “teamwork” don’t tell much.